deanso/shutdown-kodi-when-done/README.md

 original idea from here: https://andrewwippler.com/2015/07/06/kodi-shutdown-script/

 ### Prerequisites

-install jq.
+* Script is only tested on Fedora 29 with Kodi 18
-Script is only tested on Fedora 29 with Kodi 18
+* install jq.

 ### Installing